WaterGazes/Simple-Calculator/README.md

 # Simple Calculator

 A simple calculator made by me, Water_Gazes#9999.
 Created with the library PyQT5 and written in Python.
 This is my first publicly avaliable project that I have ever made and my first time using GitHub.
-I apologize if I have done something incorrectly or break something while merging a pull request or updating code.
+I apologize if I have done something incorrectly or break something in the future.

 Requirements:
 ```